chanwit/ekz/docs/cmd/ekz_get_kubeconfig.md

   # Get the KubeConfig from the cluster and write to $PWD/kubeconfig
   ekz get kubeconfig

+  # Get the KubeConfig of the 'dev' cluster
+  ekz get kubeconfig --name=dev

+  # Get the KubeConfig of the 'dev' cluster (alternative syntax)
+  ekz get kubeconfig dev

   # Get the KubeConfig and writes to $HOME/.kube/config
   # Please note that this example overwrites the content of $HOME/.kube/config file.
   ekz get kubeconfig -o $HOME/.kube/config